Attention deficit hyperactivity disorder: Diagnosis

 The ASEBA, BASC, CHAOS, CRS, and Vanderbilt diagnostic rating scales allow for both parents and teachers as raters in the diagnosis of childhood and adolescent ADHD.
 Adolescents may also self report their symptoms using self report scales from the ASEBA, SWAN, and the Dominic Interactive for Adolescents-Revised (DIA-R).
-Self-rating scales, such as the ADHD rating scale and the Vanderbilt ADHD diagnostic rating scale, are used in the screening and evaluation of ADHD.
+Self-rating scales, such as the ADHD Rating Scale and the Vanderbilt ADHD Diagnostic Rating Scale, are used in the screening and evaluation of ADHD.

 Based on a 2024 systematic literature review and meta analysis commissioned by the Patient-Centered Outcomes Research Institute (PCORI), rating scales based on parent report, teacher report, or self-assessment from the adolescent have high internal consistency as a diagnostic tool meaning that the items within the scale are highly interrelated.
 The reliability of the scales between raters (i.e. their degree of agreement) however is poor to moderate making it important to include information from multiple raters to best inform a diagnosis.

 Imaging studies of the brain do not give consistent results between individuals; thus, they are only used for research purposes and not a diagnosis.
 Electroencephalography is not accurate enough to make an ADHD diagnosis.
 A 2024 systematic review concluded that the use of biomarkers such as blood or urine samples, electroencephalogram (EEG) markers, and neuroimaging such as MRIs, in diagnosis for ADHD remains unclear; studies showed great variability, did not assess test-retest reliability, and were not independently replicable.

 In North America and Australia, DSM-5 criteria are used for diagnosis, while European countries usually use the ICD-11 criteria.
-ADHD is alternately classified as neurodevelopmental disorder or a disruptive behaviour disorder along with ODD, CD, and antisocial personality disorder.
+ADHD is alternately classified as a neurodevelopmental disorder or a disruptive behaviour disorder along with ODD, CD, and antisocial personality disorder.
 A diagnosis does not imply a neurological disorder.